zachvalenta/jvns.ca/content/post/2016-12-31-asking-good-questions.markdown

 be curious about their work, and I’ll ask them some kind of basic questions about it.
 This is totally fine!

+But doing research is really useful, and it's actually really fun to be able to do enough research to come up with a set of awesome questions.

 ### Decide who to ask

 I'm mostly talking here about asking **your coworkers** questions,